geekquad/AlgoBook/README.md

 * **Under no circumstances create new folders within the language folders to upload your code unless specifically told to do so.**

 #### For any more issues and queries, please join our <a href="https://discord.gg/Bvw8NR9VnM"> Discord server. </a>
 Feel free to reach out to us.
-Rememeber, collaboration is the key to open-source.
+Remember, collaboration is the key to open-source.

 #### Please see the <a href="https://github.com/geekquad/AlgoBook/blob/master/CONTRIBUTING.md"> **Contributing Guidelines** </a>.